torfinnnome/training-material/topics/climate/tutorials/fates/tutorial.md

 >    >
 >    {: .comment}
 >
-> 2. Check that the datatype of your outputs (history file) is **netcdf**
+> 2. Check that the datatype {% icon galaxy-pencil %} of your outputs (history file) is **netcdf**
+>      - If this is not the case, please change the datatype now
 >
+>    > ### {% icon comment %} About datatypes
+>    >
->    All the history files contain gridded data values written at specified times during the model run.
+>    > All the history files contain gridded data values written at specified times during the model run.
->    Depending on the length of your simulation, you may have one or more history files that you can recognize from their names:
+>    > Depending on the length of your simulation, you may have one or more history files that you can recognize from their names:
->    `ALP1_exp.clm2.h0.yyyy-mm-dd-sssss.nc` (for non-monthly history files).
+>    >`ALP1_exp.clm2.h0.yyyy-mm-dd-sssss.nc` (for non-monthly history files).
->    Datatypes are, by default, automatically guessed.
+>    > Datatypes are, by default, automatically guessed.
 Here, as the prefix is `.nc`, the format is not always recognized as `netcdf` files.
->    To cope with that, one can change the datatype manually, as shown below.
+>    > To cope with that, one can change the datatype manually, as shown below.
+>    {: .comment}
 >
 >    {% include snippets/change_datatype.md datatype="datatypes" %}
 >